 Light is one of the eight colours of the Sussex breed of chicken.
 The Sussex breed is a dual purpose breed of chicken that originated in England around the time of the Roman conquest of Britain and is now a popular garden chicken in many countries.
 The Light Sussex was very popular for the laying trials of the 30s.

 The Sussex chicken is an alert, docile breed that can adapt to any surroundings.
-They are comfortable in both free range or confined spaces and in the presence of humans, although they will mate and breed better in larger spaces.
+They are comfortable in both free range or confined spaces and in the presence of humans.
 They are good foragers and are generally vigorous and hardy as a garden fowl.

-The Sussex was bred to be a dual purpose bird and is one of the most productive breeds of poultry.
+The Sussex is one of the most productive breeds of poultry.
 They lay large eggs that are cream to light brown in colour.
 A person owning a hen of this breed should expect approximately 240 to 260 eggs a year.